tessel/hardware/README.md

 In the future, this repository will include schematic and layout templates for Modules in Diptrace.
 Versions in EAGLE and Upverter are also planned.
 Please note that the hexagon logo on each of the first-party modules is a trademark of Technical Machine.
 Although Technical Machine is still formulating thrid-party branding documentation and standards, at this time we request that our community reserves the hexagon for first-party and/or approved hardware.

+## License
+Designed by [Technical Machine](http://technical.io/) and shared under a [Createive Commons Attribution ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
+All license text and links must be included in any redistribution.